CORALCORAL

 name: my-task

-description: "Optimize the function in solution.py to run as fast as possible."
+description: "Optimize the function in solution.py to print a higher score."

 grader: